CEI-lab/ECE3400-2017-teamAlpha/docs/lab2.md

 The default configuration for the ADC clock is 125kHz.
 A conversion takes 13 clock cycles.
 Therefore the maximum sampling frequency is 125000 / 13 = ~9600Hz.

 ### Free Running Mode: fft_adc_serial
 The lab asked us to download the Open Music Lab FFT library.
-We installed this to our Arduino idea.
+We installed this to our Arduino IDE by copying the directory into the 'libraries' folder.

 We started by running the example script fft_adc_serial.
 Before jumping to sampling data from the microphone, we first tested this script using the function generator present in the lab.